melodyogonna/jobman/README.md

 }
 ```

 The default poller checks whatever backend passed during initialization every minute.
-You can create a custom poller and pass it to job during initialization:
+You can create a custom poller and pass it to Jobman during initialization:

 ```go
 package main